Head Coach(724) 946-7310

 During his time at St. Francis as the defensive line coach, Haugh was in charge of the overall development and success of the defensive line.
 He also worked closely with the defensive coordinator in the creation of weekly game plans.

-Prior to coaching at St. Francis, Haugh was a Graduate Assistant/Defensive Line/Video Coordinator at Robert Morris University where he also completed his undergraduate degree.
+Prior to coaching at St. Francis, Haugh was a defensive line coach/video coordinator at Robert Morris University as a graduate assistant where he also completed his undergraduate degree.
 In 2006, Haugh was named Second-Team All-Northeast Conference, recorded 48 tackles, 5 sacks, and 8.5 tackles for loss and was named team captain for five games during the season.

 Haugh earned his master’s degree from Robert Morris University in 2009.